stweil/OSXvnc/Echoware/README.txt

 license.
 Details can be found in the LICENSE file.
 In general, the Sleepycat license allows the binary to be freely included in any other open-source application.
-Any application wishing to remain closed-source must purcahse a seperate license from Echogent Systems, Inc, the owner of EchoWare.
+Any application wishing to remain closed-source must purchase a separate license from Echogent Systems, Inc, the owner of EchoWare.

 EchoWare(R) is a registered trademark of Echogent Systems, Inc.